Enhancing the sensitivity of single microwave photon detection with bandwidth tunability: Appendix C : SMPD fabrication

 \subsection{C4 : Preparation of e-beam bilayer}

-A first layer made of MAA EL-6 is spincoated during 60 seconds at 4000 rpm with an acceleration of 1000 rpm/s.
-Postbake is performed on hotplate during 5 minutes at 172°C. Then comes the spincoating of a second layer made of PMMA 950k A6 during 60 seconds at 3000 rpm with an acceleration of 2000 rpm/s.
-Postbake, on a hotplate at 175°C, lasts 15 minutes.
-The substrate being made of sapphire, there is no way the electrons escape through the substrate during lithography.
-Therefore, the bilayer shall be metallised for preventing charge effects.
-In that regard, a layer of 7 nm of aluminum is evaporated over the bilayer at a rate of 0.2 nm/s.
-There is no need for a good vacuum for this evaporation step, a pressure of about $10^{-6}$ hPa is enough.
+A first layer of MAA EL-6 is spin-coated for 60 seconds at 4000 rpm with an acceleration of 1000 rpm/s.
+The postbake is performed on a hotplate for 5 minutes at 172°C. This is followed by spin coating of a second layer of PMMA 950k A6 for 60 seconds at 3000 rpm with an acceleration of 2000 rpm/s.
+The postbake, on a hotplate at 175°C, lasts 15 minutes.
+The substrate being made of sapphire, there is no way for electrons to escape through it during lithography.
+Therefore, the bilayer must be metallized to prevent charge effects.
+For this reason, a 7-nm thick layer of aluminum is evaporated over the bilayer at a rate of 0.2 nm/s.
+There is no need for a good vacuum for this evaporation step ; a pressure of about $10^{-6}$ hPa is enough.